Luchino Visconti: Films

 In 1948, he wrote and directed La terra trema (The Earth Trembles), based on the novel I Malavoglia by Giovanni Verga.

 Visconti continued working throughout the 1950s, but he veered away from the neorealist path with his 1954 film, Senso, shot in colour.
 Based on the novella by Camillo Boito, it is set in Austrian-occupied Venice in 1866.
 In this film, Visconti combines realism and romanticism as a way to break away from neorealism.
 However, as one biographer notes, "Visconti without neorealism is like Lang without expressionism and Eisenstein without formalism".
 He describes the film as the "most Viscontian" of all Visconti's films.
 Visconti returned to neorealism once more with Rocco e i suoi fratelli (Rocco and His Brothers, 1960), the story of Southern Italians who migrate to Milan hoping to find financial stability.
 In 1961, he was a member of the jury at the 2nd Moscow International Film Festival.

+Turning away from neo-realism, Visconti created an unmistakable visual language in his films from the 1960s onwards.
+Thanks to his unique blend of aristocratic and upper-class origins, communist political convictions and brilliant social analysis, he created masterpieces of film history in The Leopard (1963), The Damned (1969), Death in Venice (1971) and Ludwig (1972).

 Throughout the 1960s, Visconti's films became more personal.
 Il Gattopardo (The Leopard, 1963) is based on Lampedusa's novel of the same name about the decline of the Sicilian aristocracy at the time of the Risorgimento, where the change of times becomes visible in two of the main characters: Don Fabrizio Corbera, Prince of Salina (Burt Lancaster) appears patriarchal but humane, while Don Calogero Sedara (Paolo Stoppa), a shrewd entrepreneur and social climber from the village, appears submissive, but foxy and brutal at the same time, a mafia-like type of the future.
 The tension arises from the marriage of their relatives of the next generation, combined with the fall of the old Bourbon rule and the rise of a united Italy.
 This film was distributed in America and Britain by Twentieth-Century Fox, which deleted important scenes.
 Visconti repudiated the Twentieth-Century Fox version.

 It was not until The Damned (1969) that Visconti received a nomination for an Academy Award for Best Original Screenplay.
 The film, one of Visconti's better-known works, concerns a German industrialist's family which begins to disintegrate during the Nazi consolidation of power in the 1930s.
-The film opened to widespread critical acclaim, but also faced controversy from ratings boards for its sexual content, including depictions of homosexuality, pedophilia, rape, and incest.
+The film opened to widespread critical acclaim, but also faced controversy from rating boards for its sexual content, including depictions of homosexuality, pedophilia, rape, and incest.
 In the United States, the film was given an X rating.
-The avant-garde filmmaker Rainer Werner Fassbinder praised it as his favorite movie.
-Its decadence and lavish beauty are characteristic of Visconti's aesthetic − very visible also in the movie Death in Venice (1971) that processed the daring novella Death in Venice published in 1912 by Thomas Mann.
+The avant-garde filmmaker Rainer Werner Fassbinder praised it as his favourite movie.
+Its decadence and lavish beauty are characteristic of Visconti's aesthetic − very visible also in the movie Death in Venice (1971) that adapted the daring novella Death in Venice published in 1912 by Thomas Mann.